 The 15th ÖGOR Workshop Mathematische Ökonomie und Optimierung in der Energiewirtschaft will take place on September 23 and 24, 2021 at Webster Vienna Private University.
 You can find the announcement here.
 Focus areas are optimization, statistical learning, machine learning, AI, open data and open-source tools, and the effects of the corona pandemic on energy modeling.

 The MSCA COFUND doctoral program Engineering for Life Sciences (ENROL) with a total volume of 3.25 M€, cofunded by the European Commission, will start in October 2021 and run till September 2026.
+You can apply for a PhD position here.

 A double-degree program between the University of Modena and Reggio Emilia and TU Wien has been signed.
 It allows selected students to obtain a double PhD degree in applied mathematics and/or information and communication technologies.